CS 112

 Course Overview

-CS112 is an introduction to computer programming that provides valuable skills that will allow you to use computers effectively in scientific work, including in the natural and physical sciences, biological sciences, medicine, mathematics, psychology, and economics.
-You will learn to write software to solve problems, visualize and analyze data, perform computer simulations, and implement and test computational models that arise in a wide range of scientific disciplines.
+CS112 is an introduction to computer programming that provides the tools necessary for students to use computers effectively in quantitative work, including work in the natural and physical sciences, biological sciences, medicine, mathematics, psychology, and economics.
+Students learn to write software to solve problems, visualize and analyze data, perform computer simulations, and implement and test computational models that arise in a wide range of scientific disciplines.
 The course introduces MATLAB, a powerful and widely used technical computing environment with advanced graphics, visualization and analysis tools, and a rich high-level programming language.

-More specifically, you will learn computer programming skills that are valuable for carrying out computational tasks such as the following:
+You will learn computer programming skills that are valuable for carrying out tasks such as the following:

 Why Learn MATLAB?

-• MATLAB's extensive built-in tools for the acquisition, analysis and visualization of many kinds of data make it a useful first language for scientists
+• MATLAB's extensive built-in tools for acquiring, analyzing and visualizing many kinds of data make it a useful first language for scientists

 • The simple structure and interactive nature of the MATLAB language facilitates rapid learning of the skills needed to perform interesting and important computational tasks

-• Many programming concepts learned in MATLAB are easily transferable to other languages such as C++ and Java
+• Many programming concepts learned in MATLAB are easily transferable to other languages such as Python, C, and Java

 • The MATLAB programming environment is widely used for a variety of applications in academic, commercial and government institutions